Trev Thoms: Background

+Artists he had played with include, Opal Butterfly, Ray Morrison, Count Prince Miller, Gregory Isaacs, Panchito's High Rockers, The Spiders, the Skin-Deep Blues Band and Nik Turner's Fantastic All Stars.

+Career

 After The Horns broke up in the late 1970s both Thoms and Ferari joined ex-Hawkwind's Nik Turner in Inner City Unit.
 Thoms also worked with Turner and Twink under the hybrid Pink Fairies/Hawkwind name Pink Wind.
 He later formed Atomgods and has worked with other ex-Hawkwind members including Ron Tree.
 He and Ferari formed their own version of Inner City Unit called Judge Trev's Inner City Unit.
 A regular 'collaborator' he also played with the revived Pinkwind featuring Nik Turner & Twink (ex Pink Fairies) and after moving to Brighton regularly appeared with Slim Tim Slide (Tim Rundall) sometimes under the pseudonym "Stinky & Stumpy", a partnership that continued sporadically for the rest of Thoms' life.

 He played festivals such as the Big Green Gathering, Cosmic Puffin Festival, Glastonbury, Earthwise etc., performing his solo acoustic set or with the reformed Inner City Unit with Nik Turner.
 He also played gigs as Trev and Kev with Kev Ellis, singer from Bubbledubble.

 He also ran the website Real Festival Music where he also wrote festival reviews.

 Thoms died on 8 December 2010 from pancreatic cancer.

+Later years

 During the last years of Trev's life he was active in forming The Real Music Club in Brighton and indeed his last ever gig was at a RMC event to celebrate his birthday, and his last recordings were with fellow RMC members Paradise 9.
 With the aim of promoting local talent as well as providing an outlet for his own work the club continues both live and on Brighton and Hove Community radio www.bhcr.org.uk and annual Trev Memorial gigs are ongoing.